Aurelia Browder: Plaintiffs and Defendants

 Browder v.
 Gayle was filed listing five plaintiffs—Aurelia Browder, Claudette Colvin, Susie McDonald, Jeanetta Reese, and Mary Louise Smith.
 Browder was picked as the lead plaintiff because of her age.
 Two of the other plaintiffs were teenagers, and the other two were senior citizens.
 Browder was 37 at the time, putting her in the middle of the other plaintiffs and a good representation of all of them.
 Jeanetta Reese withdrew from the case soon after it was filed because of intimidation from the white community.
 W. A. Gayle, the Mayor of Montgomery, was the namesake defendant along with Montgomery's chief of police, Montgomery's Board of Commissioners representatives, Montgomery City Lines, Inc., two bus drivers, and Alabama Public Service Commission representatives.
+Fred Gray stated on many occasions that he selected Browder to be the case's lead defendant because he was convinced that she could carry this responsibility, stating things such as “I chose her because she was a matured person, and I thought she would make an excellent first witness if I needed to put someone on (the witness stand)."

 Ruling and aftermath

 On June 5, the judges released their decision: segregated buses violated the equal protection and due process guarantees of the Fourteenth Amendment and were therefore unconstitutional.
 The City of Montgomery could not enforce any law "which may require plaintiffs or any other Negroes similarly situated to submit to segregation in the use of bus transportation facilities in the City of Montgomery."
 Both the city and the state appealed this decision.
 On December 17, 1956, the Supreme Court upheld the ruling, issuing a court order to the state of Alabama to desegregate its buses.
 While the Montgomery bus boycott, sparked by Rosa Parks, gained lasting national attention, it was Browder's court case that resulted in segregation laws being declared unconstitutional.